 Do professional credentials really make a difference, any difference?
-Those who read my last blog on credentials already know my story of becoming a certified financial planner™ professional and my journey since.
-For me, this credential has made a significant difference.
+For me, becoming a certified financial planner™ has made a significant difference.
 I’ll suggest it may do so for others, as well.
 The differences fall into two general categories: impact on self and impact on others.

 Impact on Self

 My professional credentials have given me a set of skills and knowledge essential to my professional success.
 To this day I understand how and when to use a QTIP (no, not that product, a Qualified Terminal Interest Property trust).
 I first learned about his tool in my CFP® exam prep classes and still refer to it many years later.

 My CFP® certification also gives me access to trusted information on our changing world.
 Recently, the Department of Labor issued rules about client relationships with financial professionals, known as the fiduciary rule.
 My best resource to understand how this rule impacts my life?
 The Certified Financial Board of Standards.

 I think one of the important benefits of the CFP® mark is the definition it provides to others.
 In today’s financial world, there are financial advisors, financial counselors, financial professionals, insurance advisors, credit advisors, credit counselors, and the list goes on.
 There is no common regulated protocol for what financial providers want to call themselves.
 Those who have earned the CFP® certification send a clear signal to others as to what they are doing.
 Plus, they send a clear signal as to their commitment to their profession and their customers.
 You see becoming a CFP® professional is not easy — it takes significant time and effort just to earn the right to sit for a rigorous exam.
 In my day, it was 10 hours filling in circles with a number two pencil.
 Such a professional’s willingness to extend the necessary resources to become a CFP tells others how important it is to the CFP professional to improve themselves for their client’s benefit.